HoduRe/Warp-Syndrome/README.md

 ## Usage

 Advice: if when throwing the first grenade, the player freezes, execute the .exe with the administrator permission.
+The enemies, in the first level only, are not dangerous.
+They are intended to be harmless to try out the grenade against them and help with the game narrative.

 ## Innovation